Wallbox (NYSE:WBX) Shares Up 5.9%

 Wallbox (NYSE:WBX – Get Rating) shares shot up 5.9% on Wednesday .
 The stock traded as high as $3.47 and last traded at $3.40.
 1,982 shares traded hands during trading, a decline of 100% from the average session volume of 467,402 shares.
 The stock had previously closed at $3.21.

-Several research firms recently weighed in on WBX.
-Credit Suisse Group reduced their price target on shares of Wallbox from $11.00 to $10.00 and set an “outperform” rating for the company in a research report on Friday, December 2nd.
+A number of equities analysts have weighed in on WBX shares.
+Canaccord Genuity Group cut their target price on shares of Wallbox from $14.00 to $13.00 and set a “buy” rating for the company in a research report on Thursday, November 10th.
+Credit Suisse Group cut their target price on shares of Wallbox from $11.00 to $10.00 and set an “outperform” rating for the company in a research report on Friday, December 2nd.
 Northland Securities started coverage on shares of Wallbox in a research report on Tuesday, November 22nd.
 They set an “outperform” rating and a $16.00 target price for the company.
-Canaccord Genuity Group cut their target price on shares of Wallbox from $14.00 to $13.00 and set a “buy” rating for the company in a research report on Thursday, November 10th.
 Finally, Robert W. Baird cut their target price on shares of Wallbox from $20.00 to $14.00 in a research report on Thursday, November 10th.
-One research analyst has rated the stock with a hold rating and nine have assigned a buy rating to the company.
-Based on data from MarketBeat, the company presently has a consensus rating of “Moderate Buy” and a consensus price target of $15.09.
+One equities research analyst has rated the stock with a hold rating and nine have issued a buy rating to the stock.
+Based on data from MarketBeat, the stock currently has a consensus rating of “Moderate Buy” and a consensus target price of $15.09.

 Wallbox Trading Up 6.2 %